The Importance of Learning

 After a long hard day, it’s great to relax and express your emotions with the soothing sounds of a genuine acoustic piano.

-is not only fun and entertaining, it also provides great exercise for your brain.
+Playing the piano is not only fun and entertaining, it also provides great exercise for your brain.
 The same way your muscles can benefit from resistance or cardiovascular exercises, practicing the piano for just 20 minutes a day can help keep you mentally fit.

 The importance of learning to play the piano has been documented to promote physical rehabilitation in people of all ages, but can especially help older adults stay mentally active and protect against certain illnesses, such as Alzheimer’s disease.